uhmanoa/ics491f21/index.md

 ## Overview

-This ICS 491 is a special topics course that will give you experience participating in two hackathons: the five day [2021 Meteor Hackathon](https://impact.meteor.com/hackathon) as well as the month-long [2021 Hawaii Annual Code Challenge (HACC)](http://hacc.hawaii.gov/).
+This ICS 491 is a special topics course that will give you the opportunity to improve your software engineering skills by participating in two hackathons: the five day [2021 Meteor Hackathon](https://impact.meteor.com/hackathon) as well as the month-long [2021 Hawaii Annual Code Challenge (HACC)](http://hacc.hawaii.gov/).
 This class will be held in a completely online manner.
 Both Hackathons will also be held in a completely online format this year.

 The 2021 Meteor Hackathon will start on October 15 and finish on October 20.